jjlocke2004/enterprise-network-lab/docs/configuration-notes.md

 A centralized DHCP server was configured on DC01.

-Seperate DHCP scopes were created for each client VLAN.
+Separate DHCP scopes were created for each client VLAN.

 The router forwards DHCP broadcasts using the 'ip helper-address' command.

-Infrastructure devices reamin statically addressed.
+Infrastructure devices remain statically addressed.

 *DHCP Relay Configuration on the Router*